Backbone is All Your Need: A Simplified Architecture for Visual Object Tracking: Related Work

 \subsection{Visual Object Tracking}

 Siamese networks is a widely-used two-branch architecture in a surge of tracking algorithms.
-Previous works~\cite{Bertinetto-ECCV16-SiamesFC,siamrpn-cvpr18,siamfcpp-aaai20,dasiamrpn-eccv18,dsiam,siamban-cvpr20,siammask-cvpr20} based on Siamese Networks~\cite{Bromley-NIPS93-Siamese} formulate VOT as a similarity matching problem and conduct the interaction through cross-correlation.
+Previous works~\cite{Bertinetto-ECCV16-SiamesFC,siamrpn-cvpr18,siamfcpp-aaai20,dasiamrpn-eccv18,gradnet-iccv19,dsiam,siamban-cvpr20,siammask-cvpr20,shen2022unsupervised} based on Siamese Networks~\cite{Bromley-NIPS93-Siamese} formulate VOT as a similarity matching problem and conduct the interaction through cross-correlation.
 Concretely, SiameseFC~\cite{Bertinetto-ECCV16-SiamesFC} utilize the response map from cross-correlation between the $exemplar$ and $search$ features for target localization.
 The highest score on the response map generally indicts the target position.
 In stead of directly getting the target position through the response map, SiamRPN~\cite{siamrpn-cvpr18} and the follow-ups~\cite{dasiamrpn-eccv18,dsiam,siamban-cvpr20,siamrpnattn-cvpr20} send the response map to Region Proposal Network (RPN)~\cite{fasterrcnn} to get a more accurate localization and scale estimation.
-Later, GAT~\cite{gat-cvpr21} proposes a part-based attention network to replace the global cross-correlation, improving model performance in target size and aspect ratio variations.
-AutoMatch~\cite{nascorr-corr21} finds that sole matching operation can not perform well in all challenging environments, so they introduce six matching operations and automatically search for better ones for the tracker.
+Later, GAT~\cite{gat-cvpr21} and AutoMatch~\cite{nascorr-corr21} tried to replace the global cross-correlation with more effective structure to improve model performance.
 Recently, there have been several notable transformer trackers~\cite{trans-tem-2021,transt-2021,stark} which introduce the transformer to tracking framework for stronger information interaction and achieve compelling results.